adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 You might have noticed us using `.js` file extension everywhere, even though the file on disk is saved with the `.ts` file extension.

 This is because, with ES modules, TypeScript forces you to use the `.js` extension in imports and when running scripts.
-You can learn about the thesis behind this choice in [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/esm-node.html) (search for - "when a `.ts` file is compiled").
+You can learn about the thesis behind this choice in [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/modules/theory.html#typescript-imitates-the-hosts-module-resolution-but-with-types).

-### Using the `ace run` command

-You may use the `node ace run` command to execute a TypeScript file.
-Under the hood, the `run` command uses the **`ts-node/esm` loader hook** as shown in the previous examples.

 ## Running the development server
 Instead of running the `bin/server.js` file directly, we recommend using the `serve` command for the following reasons.